shuklasp10/concepts/React.md

 #### `useNavigate` hooks

-- Programitical way to redirect to another page
+- Programmatically way to redirect to another page
-- Used to redirect on any event like button click or programitically
+- Used to redirect on any event like button click or programmatically
 - `navigate(-1)` to go back as per browser history.

 ```jsx